Kidney Cancer Treatmetn symptoms of kidney cancer

 Global Kidney Cancer Statistics

 Based on recent statistics from 2021, Renal cancer is the ninth most commonly occurring cancer in men and the fourteenth-most common cancer type in women.
-The total number of patients with renal cell adenocarcinoma cancer has nearly tripled since the 1980s.
-There is an increasing global trend for the incidence of kidney cancer globally, particularly in younger populations and european countries.
+The total number of patients with renal cell adenocarcinoma has nearly tripled since the 1980s.
+There is an increasing global trend in the incidence of kidney cancer globally, particularly in younger populations and European countries.
 Doctors have identified several modifiable risk factors for developing kidney cancer.
-The rapicly increasing incidence of kidney cancer amongst young individuals is quite worrying and requires early intervention with active preventive measures.[1]
+The rapidly increasing incidence of kidney cancer amongst young individuals is quite worrying and requires early intervention with active preventive measures.[1]

-Those most susceptible to developing kidney cancer include: People between the ages of 65 and 74 have the highest incidence of developing kidney cancer, and the prevalence of the condition in men is two times that in women.
+Those most susceptible to developing kidney cancer include People between the ages of 65 and 74, who have the highest incidence of developing kidney cancer, and the prevalence of the condition in men is two times that in women.
 Additionally, Native Americans and people of African descent are disproportionately affected.
 In contrast to adults, children seldom get kidney cancer.
-However, every year, between 5000 and 6000 children are diagnosed with Wilms tumours, a rare kind of kidney cancer.
+However, every year, between 5000 and 6000 children are diagnosed with Wilms tumors, a rare kind of kidney cancer.

 Types of Kidney Cancer

-There are many kidney cancer variations and each type is quite different in the way it develops and mutates over time.
-Treatment options also vary depending on the type, scale, and severity of the diagnosis.
+There are many kidney cancer variations, and each type is quite different in the way it develops and mutates over time.
+Treatment options vary depending on the type, scale, and severity of the diagnosis.
 The three most common types of renal cancer include:

 Renal cell carcinoma (RCC)spread-of-kidney-cancer-stemcells